marick/mockery_extras/stubbing_complex_structures.md

 %{name: "Bossie", age: 1, tags: ["docile"]}
 ```

-Since then, it's become useful to add on two other kinds:
+Since then, it's become useful to add on two meanings:

 * *expanded* parameters have had foreign keys or other
   association values substituted in.

-* *formatted* parameters are ones formatted the same way EEx does, and thus
+* *formatted* parameters are ones formatted the same way EEx does.
+That is,
-  how they're actually presented to Phoenix controllers.
+  they look like the ones actually presented to Phoenix controllers.
 For example:

   ```elixir
   %{"name" => "Bossie", "age" => "1", "tags" => ["docile"]}